 To survive and thrive in a changing world, a not-for-profit organisation must develop a fundraising plan that rests on these seven pillars of fundraising:

 Many organisations run into trouble because they only have one or two sources of funding, or because they only have two or three people really involved in raising money.
 If any of the sources or any of the people go away, the organisation will likely find itself in trouble.

 An organisation needs its funding to come from as many sources as possible.
 While it will continue to stand if one or even a few pillars are pulled away, it's considerably weaker.
 Reduce the support base to just one pillar, and the organisation's position becomes perilous.

-Every not-for-profit organisation needs to explore which of the six pillars are feasible, achievable, and profitable for their particular organisation.
+Every not-for-profit organisation needs to explore which of the seven pillars are feasible, achievable, and profitable for their particular organisation.
 Don’t discount any of them out of hand – it’s likely there is some way you could make it work for your group.
 The trick is to be creative and make the fundraising initiative work for you.

 Grants are a very important source of funds for most not-for-profits.
 Billions of dollars is provided each year by local, state and federal governments, as well as philanthropic, community and corporate trusts and foundations.
 The trick is knowing how to get your share.

 You need to know what your group wants to do, and you need to know who might provide the sort of grants that could fit those aims.
 A Funding Centre subscription entitles you to access to Australia's most comprehensive grants database – it’s an essential tool for any not-for-profit organisation.